doriszmr/scATD/readme.md

-## 4.Data Preprocessing and Feature Extraction from LLM
+## Data Preprocessing and Feature Extraction from LLM

 ### scFoundation